 Dehydration might need a one-time investment, but this method can preserve your foods for up to a year, giving you ample time to enjoy them.
-Additionally, dehydrated foods don’t have to be refrigerated; as long as you leave them in a cool, dry place, they should last you a while.
+Additionally, dehydrated foods don’t have to be refrigerated; if you leave them in a cool, dry place, they should last a while.

-Since most people associate bacteria with nasty illnesses, fermentation sounds like a scary word.
+Since most people associate bacteria with nasty illnesses, fermentation sounds scary.
 However, fermentation is an excellent way to conserve foodstuffs.

-This may surprise you, but we actually eat fermented foods all the time.
-Cultured yogurt is fermented, and of course, sauerkraut also goes through a process of fermentation.
+This may surprise you, but we eat fermented foods all the time.
+Cultured yogurt is fermented; of course, sauerkraut also goes through a fermentation process.

 Additionally, many alcoholic beverages have been fermented.

-You can make your own sauerkraut at home using just three simple ingredients:
+You can make your sauerkraut at home using just three simple ingredients:

 - Purple cabbage

 You can also add spices to your homemade sauerkraut, and you only have to ferment it for up to 10 days.
-You can store your sauerkraut in a sealed, clean jar in a cool, dark place for months at a time.
+For months, you can store your sauerkraut in a sealed, clean jar in a cool, dark place.

 Additionally, fermentation releases healthy bacteria that are great for your digestive system.
-On the flip side, canning destroys this healthy bacteria.
-This means it is more beneficial to use fermentation as a preservation process rather than canning since you’ll reap the rewards of the good bacteria that grows in fermented foods.
+On the flip side, canning destroys these healthy bacteria.
+This means using fermentation as a preservation process is more beneficial than canning since you’ll reap the rewards of the good bacteria that grow in fermented foods.

-Dry canning is not safe and should be avoided, especially for home canning purposes.
-Instead, you should try to use other canning methods such as pressure canning or one of the alternative solutions mentioned in this article.
-Safely preserving food prevents spoilage and avoids the possibility of illness from improperly-preserved foods.
+Dry canning is unsafe and should be avoided, especially for home canning purposes.
+Instead, it would be best if you tried to use other canning methods, such as pressure canning or one of the alternative solutions mentioned in this article.
+Safely preserving food prevents spoilage and prevents illness from improperly-preserved foods.

 Try dehydration or fermenting if you don’t have access to stable refrigeration, and you’ll soon have a pantry full of preserved foods that are safe to eat and tasty to boot.